-The Language Learning Lab at Boston College (L3@BC), directed by Dr. Joshua Hartshorne, is seeking undergraduate research assistants for Summer 2018.
-Students who desire more research experience and seek opportunities to contribute to various stages of the scientific process are encouraged to apply here.
-Application deadlines is February 1, 2018.
+The Language Learning Lab at Boston College (L3@BC), directed by Dr. Joshua Hartshorne, is seeking undergraduate research assistants for Summer 2019.
+Students who desire more research experience and seek opportunities to contribute to various stages of the scientific process are encouraged to complete the appropriate sections of the application form below.

 - The position is full-time (up to a 40 hour work week).

 - The lab is located on the main campus of Boston College, which allows full access to the many opportunities in the city of Boston.

 - Each intern will receive weekly pay at the rate of $11 per hour.
 Before tax, this amounts to $4400 for the summer internship.

 - Applicants should be current undergraduate students or graduate students with a major in Psychology, Linguistics, Computer Science, or a related field.

 - For developmental research: preference will be given to applicants with previous research experience and experience with children.

 - Web development: preference will be given to applicants with relevant experience.

 Please contact the lab manager with any questions.